 Treatment tips that can help when implementing Vitamin C

-- It is common for L-ascorbic acid to darken with time, but it will remain effective if properly formulated with supportive studies
+- Oxidation is common: L-Ascorbic Acid can darken over time, but it remains effective if formulated correctly with supporting studies

 Skincare products containing Vitamin C